MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-virtual-machine-template.md

 ms.assetid: 4b4f0d28-a723-4197-a825-ec2766787e15
 ---
 # How to create a virtual machine template
-You can use the following procedure to create a virtual machine template in [!INCLUDE[vmm12sp1_long](../../includes/vmm12sp1_long_md.md)].
+You can use the following procedure to create a virtual machine template in Virtual Machine Manager \(VMM\).
 Virtual machine templates help you create new virtual machines and configure tiers in a service template.

 You can create a virtual machine template based on an existing virtual machine template or based on an existing virtual hard disk that is stored in a library.
 Alternatively, you can create a virtual machine template based on an existing virtual machine that is deployed on a host.
 This option requires that the existing machine has been stopped.